Model interpretability and observability

 I am a Data Scientist at LexisNexis, where I work on Nexis+AI’s Retrieval-Augmented Generation (RAG) system.
 My current work focuses on context engineering and evaluation for conversational agentic RAG pipelines that process large-scale, real-time news data to deliver actionable insights.

-Prior to joining LexisNexis, I worked toward my Ph.D. in Computer Science at NC State University, focusing on natural language processing (NLP) and multiagent social simulation.
+Prior to joining LexisNexis, I completed my Ph.D. in Computer Science at NC State University.
 My academic advisor was Distinguished Professor Munindar P. Singh, and my dissertation combined language models and multiagent social simulations to analyze online news discourse and its influence on social media users.
 I completed my Master’s thesis under the advisement of Dr. Collin F. Lynch .
-My current research focuses on three key areas: Model Interpretability and Observability, Multi-Agent Social Simulations; and AI Misalignment.
+My current research focuses on three key areas: Model Interpretability and Observability, Multi-Agent Social Simulations; and AI Alignment.

 At NC State University, I have been an active member of the AI in Society group, helping to organize and host several of its early seminars.
 Additionally, I have contributed to the development of teaching materials for graduate-level courses and served as the President of the Indian Graduate Student Association (IGSA).
 My contributions have been honored by NC State University with awards such as Outstanding Teaching Assistant (2021) and Outstanding Student Leader (2023) .

-In addition to my current role at LexisNexis, I have been fortunate to gain valuable experience across several industry positions.
-I previously worked as a Member of the Technical Staff at Oracle, where I contributed to public cloud software deployment infrastructure.
-I also had the opportunity to complete Machine Learning Engineer internships at Lenovo, Seagate, and Coupang, where I worked on a variety of applied AI projects.
-I served as a Research Fellow at the Laboratory of Analytic Sciences during the 2024 Summer Conference on Applied Data Science (SCADS), where I collaborated on research initiatives on data science and analytics.
+In addition to my current role at LexisNexis, I have gained diverse experience across multiple industry positions.
+I previously served as a Member of the Technical Staff at Oracle for two years, and completed several Machine Learning Engineer internships at leading organizations, including Lenovo, Seagate, and Coupang, where I contributed to a range of applied AI projects.
+Additionally, I worked as a Research Fellow at the Laboratory of Analytic Sciences during the 2024 Summer Conference on Applied Data Science (SCADS).

 The Project aims at creating interpretable text representations and LLM evaluation and observability tools